MeerMusik/LinuxScripts/README.md

 8. Spectre and Meltdown Mitigation
     1. As I use a AMD System, some Mitigations will lead to link Errors.
 Therefore I have to lower the Level of Security for some Mitigations.
 Blame the Compiler Vendors.
 And Intel.
 And AMD.

 All Scripts are heavily personalized to fit my personal needs.
-For Example, most Release builds come with minimum Debug Informations enabled with '-ggdb1'.

 Attention!
 Since December 2021: All Scripts are now using '-Wl,--hash-style=gnu'.
 Building and running the Libraries on Linux Distributions with a GLIBC Version, which do not support that "new" Hash Implementation will fail!
 In a quick Research = typing words into a Search Engine, I found some very old Threads, which indicate, that GLIBC Versions from 2006 and later should support this Hash.
 Take this Info with a big Container of Salt!
 Run your own tests to be on the safe side :)